zJUNAIDz/zJUNAIDz/README.md

 - 👋 Hi, I’m Junaid Shaikh
-- 👀 I’m interested in Full-stack Web Development and DSA
+- 👀 I’m interested in JS technologies, GOlang and DSA
 - 🌱 I’m currently learning anything web
 - 💞️ I’m looking to collaborate on peer Projects
 - 📫 How to reach me : [LinkedIn](https://www.linkedin.com/in/zjunaidz/)